 Cristina Valente, PharmD

-Cristina has a PharmD at University of Lisbon.
-Also, she attended 3 years in Medicine at Nova University of Lisbon.
+Cristina has PharmD from the University of Lisbon.
+Additionally, she attended 3 years in Medicine at Universidade Nova de Lisboa.

-Recently, Cristina joined CRO AIDFM-CETERA team as External Advisor participating in the training programs.
+Cristina joined the CETERA team as an External Consultant, participating in training programs.

 Ricardo M. Fernandes, MD, Ph.D